Please be ready with your application reference number starting with 'P'. For example P1234567

-If an individual is convicted for the offence of Murder or Manslaughter in Queensland (Qld), the offence will show up as a disclosable court outcome (DCO) on the results of their national criminal history check in QLD.
+If an individual is convicted for the offence of Murder or Manslaughter in Queensland (Qld), the offence will show up as a disclosable court outcome (DCO) on the results of their Nationally Coordinated Criminal History Check in QLD.

 A murder or manslaughter offence is amongst the most serious indictable crimes in QLD and will remain on an individual’s criminal history check result for life.

 The crime of murder falls under the general term of homicide.
 According to Section 302 of the Criminal Code Act 1899 (Qld), murder refers to when a person unlawfully kills another individual under certain circumstances.
 These circumstances are that:

 Under any of these circumstances, a Queensland court can find a person guilty of committing the crime of murder.
 However, it is also essential to note that a person could still be guilty of murder if they had no intention of causing the death of anyone when taking part in an illegal activity that has a high probability of endangering human lives.

 A person can cause the death of someone not only directly but through other means such as threats or intimidation.
 For instance, in a situation of domestic violence, the wife could commit suicide in a bid to escape a violent partner.